 10. Listen to Other Preachers

 Gone is the excuse that we as preachers can never listen to other preachers because we are always preaching.
 The internet contains millions of sermon videos from great preachers.
 Carve out time to watch them and learn from them.
 Observe and study what they do effectively.
 There will always be something you can learn and apply to your preaching ministry.

-This article is adapted from Charley Reeb’s blog about preaching at charleyreeb.com.
-His new book, That’ll Preach!
-5 Simple Steps to Your Best Sermon Ever (Abingdon Press), comes out in 2017 and can be pre-ordered at Cokesbury and Amazon.
+This article is adapted from Charley Reeb’s former blog about preaching.
+He is the author of That’ll Preach!
+5 Simple Steps to Your Best Sermon Ever (Abingdon Press, 2017) available at Cokesbury and Amazon.